 The following entities are eligible to apply for funding through this initiative: County SSDs, County Sheriff's Offices to support county jails, County Probation Offices to support youth correctional facilities, and the California Department of Corrections and Rehabilitation (CDCR) to support state prisons.
 The Sheriff's Office or Probation Office within a county must submit a joint application with the County SSD.
-The joint application will include separate budgets for the

-Sheriff's Office/Probation Office and County SSD.
+The joint application will include separate budgets for the Sheriff's Office / Probation Office and County SSD.
 Sheriff's Offices and Probation Offices will be required to work with their local County SSD to support development of the application and budgets for this initiative.
 Sheriff's Offices, Probation Offices, and County SSDs may not apply for funding independently.
 CDCR may apply for funding independently with a letter of support from the County Welfare Directors Association (CWDA).

 In some counties, the Department of Public Health or another county agency actively manages correctional health services and is responsible for coordinating Medi-Cal screening, enrollment, and suspension for individuals in correctional institutions.
-In these cases, the county agency that is responsible for coordinating Medi-Cal screening, enrollment, and suspension for individuals in correctional institutions may apply for funding and manage awarded funds in lieu of the County Sheriff's Office or Probation Office if appropriate.
-For example, a County Department of Public Health that manages the Medi-Cal screening, enrollment, and suspension processes for adult jails in the county may complete the application and receive awarded funds on behalf of the County Sheriff's Office or Probation Office's behalf, then that county agency will be required to include a letter of support from the local Sheriff's Office or Probation Office as part of their application.
-A single delegate may complete this application and receive awarded funds on behalf of both the local Sheriff's Office and the local Probation Office, if appropriate.
+In these cases, the county agency that is responsible for coordinating Medi-Cal screening, enrollment, and suspension for individuals in correctional institutions may apply for funding and manage awarded funds in lieu of the County Sheriff's Office, Probation Office, or County SSD if appropriate.
+For example, a County Department of Public Health that manages the Medi-Cal screening, enrollment, and suspension processes for adult jails in the county may complete the application and receive awarded funds on behalf of the County Sheriff's Office, Probation Office's, or County SSD if office, Probation Office's, or County SSD's behalf, then that county agency will be required to include a letter of support from the local Sheriff's Office, Probation Office, or County SSD as part of their application.
+A single delegate may complete this application office, the local Probation Office, and the local County SSD if appropriate.